Urasajoshua/redux-toolkit-with-react/README.md

+if you want to learn redux-toolkit state management please check this repo is very simple and understandable

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.